ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

 We call this the inversion map or `inv`.
+We can combine this inversion map with the graph's source and target maps, attaching it as a self-point loop on the arrows.

 IMAGE: CHANGE THIS TO HAVE THOUGHT BUBBLES OF THOUGHT BUBBLES.
+ADD "arrows" and "vertices" labels to the spheres
 ```{image} assets/Ch4/UndirectedGraphInstance.gif
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

+Notice how the instance data represents a directed graph which in turn represents and undirected graph!

+PAUSE AND PONDER.
+Let your eyes follow the dashed lines around the figure.
+Do you see any "patterns" in this system of connections?

-The pairs of arrows must be "opposing".
-That is the source of one arrow must be the target of its pair.
-Once again, we can express this a closed loop condition. if we
+What can we notice about the above instance?
+The paired arrows of the directed graph must point in opposite directions, meaning the source of one arrow must be the target of its partner and vice versa.
+We can express this a closed loop condition.
+In words, if we

 * pick any arrow and...
 * ...follow the source map from left to right, from an arrow to it's source vertex